Wales national cricket team: Decision

-The ECB expressed their open-mindedness to the issue.
-In the event of such a scenario, Wales would need to apply for affiliate ICC status, separate from the ECB, and meet international standards for competitions and venues, but the ECB stated there is little reason for Wales to not meet such criteria "in the future".
-The ECB stated they support "the democratic decision and preferences expressed by cricketers in Wales".
-Sophia Gardens in Cardiff would have to forgo England's Test host status, however between 2020 and 2024, Glamorgan were compensated £2.5 million from the ECB, in return for not hosting any Test matches at the cricket ground between those years.
+The ECB expressed their openness to the issue.
+In the event of such a scenario, Wales would need to apply for associate membership of the ICC, separate from the ECB, and meet international standards for competitions and venues, but the ECB stated that there is little reason for Wales not to meet such criteria.
+The ECB stated that they support "the democratic decision and preferences expressed by cricketers in Wales".
+Sophia Gardens in Cardiff would have to forgo England's Test host status; however, between 2020 and 2024 Glamorgan were compensated £2.5 million from the ECB in return for not hosting any Test matches at the cricket ground between those years.

-Assembly Members (now Senedd Members) unanimously agreed in 2013, that the decision of whether Wales should compete as a separate team to the England cricket team would be decided by the cricket sporting bodies themselves.
-Welsh Minister for Culture and Sport, John Griffiths, stated in 2013, that whether there is a Welsh cricket team, it "is largely [the] matter for the relevant cricketing authority".
+Assembly Members (now Members of the Senedd) unanimously agreed in 2013 that the decision of whether Wales should compete as a separate team to the England cricket team would be decided by the cricket sporting bodies themselves.
+The Welsh Minister for Culture and Sport, John Griffiths, stated in 2013 that whether there is a Welsh cricket team "is largely [a] matter for the relevant cricketing authority".